 There are so many options for both toothpaste and toothbrushes today, it can be hard to know which to choose.

 Both manual and electric toothbrushes are good options.

 We recommend a soft-bristled toothbrush that won’t damage tender gum tissue.
 Brush your teeth with gentle pressure for at least two minutes, twice a day.
 Replace your toothbrush every three to four months.
 Changing it with the change in seasons is a good way to remember to do it.

 Toothpaste that has the American Dental Association (ADA) seal of acceptance will contain fluoride that strengthens tooth enamel.
 If you prefer a non-fluoridated toothpaste, choose one of the natural ingredient options available.

 If you experience any tooth sensitivity, then choose a toothpaste that is specially formulated for sensitive teeth.

-Mouthwashes and rinses have been designed to perform different tasks, such as protect against cavities, help with tooth sensitivity, and freshen breath.
+Mouthwashes and rinses have been designed to perform different tasks, such as protecting against cavities, helping with tooth sensitivity, and freshening breath.